 Historian WH Newnham observed that Gill's 'fame and fortune was to last just about as long as the gold-rush period'.
 He died penniless on 27 October 1880.

+The Museum's collection of ST Gill works includes watercolours of the Victorian gold diggings and the earliest known depiction of the interior of a Sydney home.
 The Australian Sketchbook was acquired by the Museum in 2013.
-The Museum's collection also includes a rare wooden printing block of ST Gill’s illustration Bourke Street West in the Forenoon.
+The Museum also holds a rare wooden printing block of ST Gill’s illustration Bourke Street West in the Forenoon.

 In our collection